t1/deployer/docs/tutorial.md

 i.e. `myhost01.mydomain.org` is mapped to a bundle name `myhost`.

 If your domain names are generic, like `local` or `server.lan`, it's generally better to use the `default.group-id`.
-If you already need a different `default.group-id`, you can define a `root-bundle-name` variable.
+If you already need a different `default.group-id`, you can define a `root-bundle-group` variable.

 If your host names contain stage prefixes or suffixes like `dev`, or `qa`, you can strip them with regular expression, by setting a variable `bundle-to-host-name` to `(.*?)(dev|qa)?\d*` for suffixes or `(?:dev|qa)?(.*?)\d*` for prefixes.